 We’ve become conditioned in recent years that when superannuation comes up in a Budget, it ain’t gonna be good.

 The bad streak had to end at some point.
-And I’m certainly not surprised that it has come as part of a monster cash splash, just weeks ahead of a government-in-trouble heading to the polls.
+And I’m certainly not surprised that it came as part of a monster cash splash, weeks ahead of a government-in-trouble heading to the polls.

 In a Budget where previously announced tax cuts were increased and some handouts doubled, Treasurer Josh Frydenberg announced three sweeteners to super contribution rules, which will potentially allow tens of thousands of Australians to get more money tucked into their retirement savings each year.

 How much extra can you get into super under the Morrison Government’s budget plan?

 Potentially an extra $250,000 (less a bit of contributions tax) from the main two.

 Frydenberg announced Australians would be able to contribute to super for an extra two years, through until age 66.
 The restrictions that used to cut in at age 65 will become age 67, from 1 July 2020.

 This will allow them to potentially get an extra two years worth of concessional contributions into super (2 times $25,000 = $50,000), plus a further two years of non-concessional contributions (2 times $100,000 = $200,000).

 But it’s not a blanket opportunity to get an extra wad of money into super.
 Some of the usual restrictions will apply.
 See below.

 What the government is aiming at with these new opportunities is quite interesting.